muraliKrishnaMididoddi/muraliKrishnaMididoddi/README.md

 ### International Conference on Machine Learning (ICML)
 Attended ICML 2024 (Jul 2024 - Jul 2024 )

-• Attended workshops and sessions on state-of-the-art machine learning techniques, such as deep learning and reinforcement learning, enhancing technical understanding of algorithm development and application in real-world scenarios.
+- **Attended workshops and sessions on state-of-the-art machine learning techniques, such as deep learning and reinforcement learning, enhancing technical understanding of algorithm development and application in real-world scenarios.**
-• Participated in hands-on tutorials, mastering tools like TensorFlow and PyTorch to optimize models and improve data workflows, aligning with requirements for data science and data modeling projects.
+- **Participated in hands-on tutorials, mastering tools like TensorFlow and PyTorch to optimize models and improve data workflows, aligning with requirements for data science and data modeling projects.**
-• Engaged with leading researchers and AI professionals by fostering connections and exploring collaboration potentials in data integration, centralization, and large-scale machine learning deployments.
+- **Engaged with leading researchers and AI professionals by fostering connections and exploring collaboration potentials in data integration, centralization, and large-scale machine learning deployments.**

 ## Projects